 - Simmer over medium heat for one minute.
 Season if needed.
 (Ours didn't need any extra seasoning!)

-How Long to Cook a Pot Roast?
+How Long should you cook a Pot Roast?

 When making a crock pot roast – you're usually starting with a tougher cut of meat that benefits from cooking low and slow.
 Cooking times vary based on how hot your crockpot cooks – but 8-10 hours is a good time frame.
 If you don't have the kind of time you need to cook low and slow – you might want to purchase a more tender cut of beef or pork like a tenderloin.